boots-edu/textbook/source/text/10-webz-advanced/dialogs.md

 Just like the popup, the rest of the website is grayed out and cannot be interacted with.

 ## Summary
 Creating a good user interface is critical to having your software accepted by users.
 Dialogs and popups are an excellent mechanism for communicating and querying simple information from the user.
-WebZ provides a simple ***popup*** method for simple interactions, and a ***dialog*** class to derive from for creating custom layouts.
+Webz provides a simple ***popup*** method for simple interactions, and a ***dialog*** class to derive from for creating custom layouts.

 # Next Step

-Next we'll learn about timers  [WebZ Timers &raquo;](../10-webz-advanced/timers.md)
+Next we'll learn about timers  [Webz Timers &raquo;](../10-webz-advanced/timers.md)